Mission Viejo, California: Climate

 Mission Viejo enjoys a borderline semi-arid/Mediterranean climate (Köppen climate classification BSh/Csa), with mild temperatures and plentiful sunshine year-round.
 Rainfall totals, which average around 14 in annually are focused primarily in the months from November to March.
 Summer is very dry and virtually rainless.
 Due to the city's proximity to the ocean, nighttime and morning clouds are fairly common, especially in May and June, a weather phenomenon commonly known as June Gloom or May Gray.

 Like most of Southern California, the city is prone to dry Santa Ana winds, bringing hot air from inland and punctuating the normally mild temperatures with noticeable jumps.
 For example, temperatures have reached highs of 90 °F and above throughout many months of the year, occasionally into autumn.
 From 2012 to 2016, California experienced the worst drought in a century.
 In 2016, California experienced more rainfall than expected and ended most of the drought.
 Orange County was the last to have drought restrictions lifted.

 Demographics

+Mission Viejo first appeared as an unincorporated community in the 1970 U.S. census; and was designated as a census-designated place in the 1980 United States census.
+After incorporation, it appeared as a city in the 1990 U.S. census.